appleseedhq/blenderseed/docs/osl/osl.rst

 Where does the OSL shading system get the nodes from?
 -----------------------------------------------------
 	The OSL shaders are found in the “shaders” directory of the appleseed folder.
-When blenderseed starts up it scans this directory and builds the nodes dynamically based on the parameters contained inside the .oso files.
+When blenderseed starts up, it scans this directory and builds the nodes dynamically based on the parameters contained inside the .oso files.
 When the scene is rendered the output file will point to those shaders and describe the connections between them.
 The shaders themselves are not copied or moved unless the scene is exported.
 In this case the shaders are copied to the export directory.

 Textures with OSL
 -----------------